The channels of the oscilloscope(s) opened by the Multi Channel oscilloscope software can be controlled in different ways:

 To make the software select the most suitable input range, based on the input signal, use the Auto ranging setting.
 Hotkey R can also be used to change the auto range setting of a channel.

 The auto ranging function can be limited to a certain range in which it is active.
 The settings Auto range maximum and Auto range minimum set the limits between which the function can operate.

 In the settings window, the two settings are combined in a special dual slider, to set the limits.

 The limits can be used when e.g. probing several points a circuit.
 Moving the probe from one point to another point will make the auto range function constantly switch to the most sensitive range, when the probe is temporarily not connected.
 Setting a lower limit close to the actual range will avoid that and make the scope respond faster when the probe is connected again.

 Probes or current clamps connected to an input channel, usually require a compensation factor in the software, to let the input show the correct values.
-This affects the probe gain as well as the measurement unit.
+This can affect the probe gain and probe offset as well as the measurement unit.

 The Probe setting allows to select which of the TiePie engineering probes or current clamps is connected to the input and in which setting it is set.
-The probe gain and the measurement unit will then be set accordingly.
+The probe gain, probe offset and the measurement unit will then be set accordingly.